C2DH/ranketwo/_assignments/archival-digital-turn/03-boder-archival.en.md

 ### 3b.
 Restoration or replacement?
 <!-- section-contents -->

-- Read this short article by curator Ralph Hugh of the Illinois Institute of Technology, about the process of publishing the collection online.
+- Read this [short article by curator Ralph Pugh of the Illinois Institute of Technology](https://drive.google.com/open?id=1AtN6BKshFShiEE_6Hl-RTLcCJIe60ySI), about the process of publishing the collection online.
 What does he say about decisions that were taken with regard to the restoration of the sound?
-[Link to PDF]
 - Listen to this interview: [url of unaudible sound] - what would you have preferred, a better sound so that you may understand what is said, or the original sound with its own atmosphere?
 - Document your answer in your template